samschott/maestral/README.md

 depend on the size of your synced Dropbox folder and can be further reduced when running Maestral without a GUI.

+Maestral uses the public Dropbox API which, unlike their own client, does not support syncing only those parts of a file which changed ("binary diff").
+Maestral therefore may use more bandwidth that the official client.
+However, it will never upload or download a file if it already exists with the same content locally and in the cloud and it will sync moved files or folders without transferring any files whenever possible.

 ## Installation

 A binary is provided for macOS High Sierra and higher and can be downloaded from the